Copula-based functional Bayes classification with principal components and partial least squares: Theoretical Asymptotic Properties

-\begin{assump} Cumulative distribution functions (CDF) $F_{jk}$ of scores $X_{\cdot j k}$ are continuous and strictly increasing, with correspondent marginal densities $f_{jk}$ continuous and bounded.
-In addition, the $f_{jk}$ are bounded away from zero on any compact interval within their supports. \end{assump} \ref{A2} ensures that the scores $X_{\cdot j k}$ as well as their monotonic transformations are atomless, and it also follows Condition 5 in Dai et al.\ (2017 \cite{DMY2017}).
+\begin{assump} The CDFs $F_{jk}$ of scores $X_{\cdot j k}$ are continuous and strictly increasing, with correspondent marginal densities $f_{jk}$ continuous and bounded.
+In addition, $f_{jk}$ are bounded away from zero on any compact interval within their supports. \end{assump} \ref{A2} ensures that the scores $X_{\cdot j k}$ and their monotonic transformations are atomless; this also follows Condition 5 in \cite{DMY2017}.

 Then, in addition to the marginal densities, we establish the equivalence of $\mathbf{\Omega}_k^{-1}$ and $\hat{\mathbf{\Omega}}_k^{-1}$ in $\log Q^*_J\left(X\right)$ and $\log \hat{Q}^*_J\left(X\right)$, respectively, as $n \to \infty$.
-As mentioned in Section \ref{section:copula}, we calculate matrix $\hat{\mathbf{\Omega}}_k$ through rank correlations.
-Also, when $J$ is large, inverse of $\hat{\mathbf{\Omega}}_k$ is estimated by the graphical Dantzig selector (Yuan 2010 \cite{yuan10}), which solves the matrix inverse by connecting entries of the inverse correlation matrix to multivariate linear regression, and exploits the sparsity of the inverse matrices (Yuan 2010 \cite{yuan10}).
-The Dantzig estimator for high dimensional problems is computed by solving a linear programming, and is extended here to solve $\hat{\mathbf{\Omega}}_k^{-1}$.
-Liu et al.\ (2012 \cite{Liu}) provided a $q$-norm $Op$ bound of the difference between inverse Gaussian copula matrix and its estimation, where they combined the two steps of estimating the copula correlation matrix through Kendall's $\tau$ (or similarly Spearman's $\rho$), and using the graphical Dantzig selector for its inverse.
+As mentioned in Section \ref{section:copula}, we calculate $\hat{\mathbf{\Omega}}_k$ using rank correlations.
+In addition, when $J$ is large, the inverse of $\hat{\mathbf{\Omega}}_k$ can be estimated using the graphical Dantzig selector (\cite{yuan10}), which solves the matrix inverse by connecting the entries of the inverse correlation matrix to a multivariate linear regression, and exploits the sparsity of the inverse matrices (\cite{yuan10}). \cite{Liu} provided a $q$-norm $Op$ bound of the difference between the inverse Gaussian copula matrix and its estimation by the Dantzig estimator for high-dimensional problems, and is extended here for the difference between $\mathbf{\Omega}_k^{-1}$ and $\hat{\mathbf{\Omega}}_k^{-1}$.